This lesson covers the factors that affect the observed airspeed and nose attitude at the stall.

 ↑ W → ↑ L → ↑ VS

-If ice forms on the wing, or the wing is damaged, the smooth airflow over that part of the wing will be disturbed, allowing the airflow to break away earlier.
-This increases the requirement for lift and therefore the stall speed.
-The effect of ice is twofold in that it also increases the aeroplane's weight.
+If ice forms on the wing, or it's damaged, the smooth airflow over that part of the wing will be disturbed, allowing the airflow to break away earlier.
+The effect of ice is twofold, in that it also increases the aeroplane's weight.

 In flight, generally ice will form on the airframe only if the aeroplane is flown in cloud.